Poland: Russian-made missile fell on our country, killing 2

 Russian President Vladimir Putin has not commented on the retreat from Kherson since his troops pulled out in the face of a Ukrainian offensive.
 But the stunning scale of Tuesday’s strikes spoke volumes and hinted at anger in the Kremlin.

-By striking targets in the late afternoon, not long before dusk began to fall, the Russian military forced rescue workers to labor in the dark and gave repair crews scant time to assess the damage by daylight.
+By striking targets in the late afternoon, not long before dusk, the Russian military forced rescue workers to labor in the dark and gave repair crews scant time to assess the damage by daylight.

 More than a dozen regions — among them Lviv in the west, Kharkiv in the northeast and others in between — reported strikes or efforts by their air defenses to shoot missiles down.
 At least a dozen regions reported power outages, affecting cities that together have millions of people.
 Almost half of the Kyiv region lost power, authorities said.